 Current treatments vary from cognitive behavioural therapy (CBT) to a whole host of drugs.
 Including selective serotonin reuptake inhibitors (SSRIs) such as citalopram or fluoxetine, and tranquilisers such as diazepam.

-These drugs are successful in helping the majority of individuals, but there is a burgeoning populous looking for alternative solutions and seeking remedies which avoid the side effects of SSRIs and the addictive nature of some of the status quo remedies available.
+These drugs are relatively successful in helping the majority of individuals, but with negative side effects being common, and often unpleasant in the case of SSRIs, there is a burgeoning populous looking for alternative solutions and seeking remedies which avoid both the side effects of SSRIs and the addictive nature of some of the status quo remedies available.

-Cannabidiol is a compound found abundantly in hemp, the species of cannabis which is naturally low in THC, the compound which makes users of traditional cannabis ‘high’.
+Cannabidiol, or CBD, is a compound found abundantly in hemp, the species of cannabis which is naturally low in THC, the compound which makes users of traditional cannabis feel ‘high’.